 Policies and Procedures

 All classes, unless otherwise indicated, are based upon an academic year curriculum of 32 weeks.
-Students therefore are enrolled for the entire school year from September through June.
-(Please consult the yearly calendar for exact dates.)
+Students, therefore, are enrolled for the entire school year from September through June.
+(Please consult the 2013-2014 calendar for exact dates.)

 - Students taking private lessons in instruments or voice have 31 lessons plus one jury, which substitutes for one lesson in the spring semester.

 Students have the opportunity to perform at the Prep Center's traditional weekly recitals throughout the school year.
-The private teacher must give approval for the student to participate.
-In addition, students perform at community events and the annual Prep Center Perform-a-thon fundraiser.
+In addition, many of our students perform at community events such as the Brooklyn Botanic Garden Sakura Matsuri Festival and the Prep Center annual Perform-a-thon fundraiser.

 Students enrolled at the Preparatory Center cannot be concurrently studying the same instrument or discipline at another institution, or with another private teacher, without the prior approval of the director.
-Students are not permitted to change teachers or classes without the approval of the director.
+Students are only permitted to change teachers or classes with the approval of the director.

-- It is the responsibility of the parent and/or student to notify the director when problems arise, whether financial, instructional or personal.
+- It is the responsibility of the parent or an adult student to notify the director when problems arise, whether financial, instructional or personal.
 Every effort will be made to respond to the needs of students and their parents.

-- The Preparatory Center reserves the right to dismiss any student because of lack of interest or progress, frequent absence, frequent tardiness, behavioral problems, delinquency of fees or failure to abide by the policies laid out here.
+- The Preparatory Center reserves the right to dismiss any student because of lack of interest or progress, frequent absences, frequent tardiness, behavioral problems, delinquency of fees or failure to abide by the policies laid out here.
+This includes parents' inappropriate behavior and lack of adherence to the Prep Center policies.

 - The Preparatory Center reserves the right to change a student's class level during the school year to ensure his or her proper development.

-- The Preparatory Center does not discriminate on the basis of race, color, nationality, sex, ethnic origin or religious beliefs in its admission, student aid, scholarship or educational policies.
+- The Preparatory Center does not discriminate on the basis of race, color, nationality, gender, sexual orientation, ethnic origin or religious beliefs in its admission, student aid, scholarship or educational policies.

 - The Preparatory Center reserves the right to cancel any class for which there is insufficient enrollment.